Skip to Content

 5. Bring appropriate hiking gear

-In addition to bringing multiple layers of warm clothing, make sure you have all the appropriate hiking gear with you.
+In addition to packing layers of warm clothing, make sure you have all the appropriate hiking gear with you.
 In fall, bears are in their final push to fatten up, so bear spray is an absolute must.
-You may also need micro spikes and trekking poles if your larch hike recently received a snowfall.
+You may also need appropriate traction devices for your hiking boots if your larch hike recently received a snowfall.

 Multiple layers, hiking poles and a daybag are among the recommended hiking gear for hiking larch trees in Alberta

-Check out our post on Banff hiking essentials for our recommended fall hiking gear in Banff.
+Our post on essential Banff hiking gear has a specific section detailing our recommended fall hiking gear in Banff.

 Best Hotels for Alberta Larch Tree Viewing